-The Mid-Hudson Region, which includes Putnam County, began Phase 1 of the reopening plan on May 26.
-The following industries are permitted to re-open:
+The Mid-Hudson Region, which includes Putnam County, begins Phase 4 of reopening on Tuesday, July 7.
+The following industries are permitted to reopen, some services may be restricted:

 - Agriculture, Forestry, Fishing and Hunting